StreamlabsSupport/Streamlabs-Desktop/README.md

 > Error; An unexpected error occurred: Unable to write to.
 Make sure you're using a recording path which your user account is allowed and that there is sufficient disk space.

-- Do not use Replay buffer (not functional anyway)
-    - Simple Output settings -> Recording (at the bottom)

 ## Recording + Streaming Performance Issues